-Under Nevada law, statutory rape (formally called statutory sexual seduction) is defined as any sexual penetration between an adult at least 18 years of age, and a minor who is 14 or 15 years of age and at least four years younger than the perpetrator.
-Nevada’s age of consent for sex is 16 years of age.
+Nevada law defines statutory rape (also called statutory sexual seduction) as any sexual penetration between an adult at least 18 years of age, and a minor who is 14 or 15 years of age and at least four years younger than the perpetrator.
+Nevada’s legal age of consent for sex is 16 years of age.

 Under NRS 200.368, statutory rape is a felony when the defendant is at least 21 or has prior sex crime convictions.
 Otherwise, it is a gross misdemeanor.
 And all such convictions require the defendant to register as a sex offender.
 It makes no difference if the sex was consensual or even if the minor actually initiated the sexual activity.

 Below our Las Vegas criminal defense lawyers discuss: